nibortolum/GWlasso/cran-comments.md

 * This is a new release

 Notes have been fixed
-comments from Benjamin Altmann have been adressed
+comments from Benjamin Altmann have been adressed. gwl_bw_estimation() is a > 5 seconds to run plot_gwl_map() requires package maps to be installed, because it calls ggplot2::borders() that itself requires maps.
+It is added in the suggests section of the description file.